UMD: A Globally Connected University

 As a part of this program, you will engage in the following activities:

-- Two weeks of hands-on workshops (3 per day) led by international experts in drama in education.
+- Ten days of intensive hands-on workshops led by international experts in drama in education and arts integration.

-- Studying with teachers from all over the world who share an interest in arts integration.
+- Collaboration with teachers and artists from all over the world who wish to join a global community of practitioners.

-- Cultural arts opportunities including a night of traditional Irish storytelling, dance, and song.
+- Cultural events including a night of traditional Irish storytelling, dance, and song.

 - Welcome dinner and final celebration dinner as well as an optional trip to the Irish countryside during the first weekend of the program.